-As one of two unique spots in Calistoga, with the Old Faithful Geyser, the Petrified Forest is a great visit if you are in the area.
+As one of two unique spots in Calistoga, with the other being the Old Faithful Geyser, the Petrified Forest is a great visit if you are in the area.
 I will be the first to admit that I didn’t fully understand petrified trees before I visited this spot.
 However, after seeing them, I can appreciate how unique it is to have a trail like this where you walk a little less than a mile and can see a half-dozen beautifully preserved trees.
 Not to mention, these are supposed to be the largest in the entire world.
 Here is all the info if you want to check it out yourself.

 - Cost: $12

 - Hours: Daily from 9 AM – 6 PM

 - Location: 4100 Petrified Forest Road, Calistoga Ca 94515